bencarpena/tapp/prompts/batch.md

 del * /s /q
 :: delete root folder and everything in it; in this case What folder will be deleted and everything in it rmdir /s /q C:\FolderMain\What

+## Display only files in a folder
+dir /b /a-d